How to Stop Birds from Hitting Windows

-Visual markers applied to or in front of glass are required to help make windows visible to birds.
-These markers must meet the following criteria to work effectively:
+• Visual markers to prevent birds from hitting windows must meet the following criteria to work effectively:

 Visual markers must be on the first (exterior) surface of the window.

-There must be no more than 50 mm between visual markers.
+There must be no more than 2 inches between visual markers.

 Visual marker patterns must cover the entire surface of the window.